-Looking on a map, the dots are spaced closely together and you wonder: how can there be so many amazing settlements so close to each other?
+Looking at a map, the dots are spaced closely together and you wonder: how can there be so many amazing settlements so close to each other?

 Well, the answer is simple: some towns are very tiny!
 Sometimes the center of town is no more than a street with houses on each side.
 Other times the village is walled in and the center consists of a few streets.

-Regardless of their size, each village consists of at least a few restaurants, winstubs, wine tasting options, and cute houses.
+Regardless of their size, each village consists of at least a few restaurants, winestubes, wine-tasting options, and cute houses.